Aashish-Sankar/Flask-App/README.md

 # Movie Ticket Booking App using Flask

 This is a project that utilizes Flask and Python as backend for a ticket booking app.

-# Movie Ticket Booking App using Flask

-This is a project that utilizes Flask and Python as backend for a ticket booking app.